IBRA1HIMM/COOP/README.md

    `COOP-app > web > web`
 2. Install dependencies:
    `npm install`
+3. change the firebaseConfig to your project configuration

-3. Start the web app:
+4. Start the web app:
    `npm start`
-4. before login you need to create the users in firebase console (the users already exists i created them
+4. before login you need to create the users in firebase console 678
-   user@example.com
-   password:12345678
-   &&
-   admin@example.com
-   password:12345678
-   )

 5. to change the user role we can do that directly by changing the role attribute in firestore

 ## Mobile Setup